-Positive Punishment is not the oxymoron is appears to be and is very common in the horse training world.
-It refers to the addition of a consequence for incorrect response to stimuli.
-The trainer pulls back on the reins to stop the horse, the horse does not stop as wanted so the rider give the reins a ‘pop’ to punish the horse for not reacting as requested.
-In my view there are times when this method must be applied, especially where dangerous behavior is the issue, as in smacking a horse for nipping or even striking a horse with a crop when it attempts to walk over you.
+Positive Punishment is not the oxymoron it appears to be and is very common in the horse training world.
+It refers to the addition of a consequence for an incorrect response to stimuli.
+The trainer pulls back on the reins to stop the horse, but the horse does not stop as wanted so the rider gives the reins a ‘pop’ to punish the horse for not reacting as requested.
+In my view, there are times when this method must be applied, especially where dangerous behavior is the issue, as in smacking a horse for nipping or even striking a horse with a crop when it attempts to walk over you.
 That being said, in classical training, we hold this as the last resort.

 Many trainers use positive punishment as the primary method without ever really giving it a great deal of thought.
-Yes, they can attain the physical response that is essentially similar to the classical trainer, but in the process, damage the mental and emotional balance we seek, causing the horse to become tense, shut down or become untrusting.
-“Ask first, then demand.” or “Offer the good deal first, then give them the ‘not so good’ deal” These quotes offer us useful insight into this method.
+Yes, they can attain the physical response that is essentially similar to the classical trainer, but in the process, damage the mental and emotional balance we seek, causing the horse to become tense, shut down, or become untrusting.
+“Ask first, then demand.” or “Offer a good deal first, then give them the ‘not so good’ deal” These quotes offer us useful insight into this method.
 The trainer requests the horse bend to the left with a very light guiding hand.
-If the horse does not bend, the trainer ‘pulls’ the horse’s head over with force to get it to comply, then releases.
+If the horse does not bend, the trainer ‘pulls’ the horse’s head over with force to get it to comply, then releases it.
 The process is repeated until the horse realizes that the more painful pull is going to be the punishment for not responding to the softer one.
-While this method can be of wildly varying harshness, with some trainers causing wounds on a horse’s mouth if it fails to stop fast enough for instance, but the basics context is the same; ‘Ask, demand, release, repeat.’
-The problems as I see it, is that this method is based essentially on fear.
-Training with fear certainly can works in that it teaches certain types of horse to react to the light aid, but that reaction does not come from trust and without trust you cannot have légèreté and without that nothing is classical.
+While this method can be of wildly varying harshness, with some trainers causing wounds on a horse’s mouth if it fails to stop fast enough, for instance, the context of the basic is the same; ‘Ask, demand, release, repeat.’
+The problem as I see it, is that this method is based essentially on fear.
+Training with fear certainly can work in that it teaches certain types of horse to react to the light aid, but that reaction does not come from trust, and without trust, you cannot have légèreté and without that nothing is classical.

-With the proper combination of operant method, applied thoughtfully to achieve wanted physical reaction, a desirable secondary effect can be achieved on the horses mind and though respondent conditioning, a similarly desirable tertiary effect on its emotional response.
+With the proper combination of operant methods, applied thoughtfully to achieve the wanted physical reaction, a desirable secondary effect can be achieved on the horse’s mind and through respondent conditioning, a similarly desirable tertiary effect on its emotional response.
 These subsequent effects combine to create a synergy in training, each one helping the others, in an upward spiral.

-Inversely, the wrong choice of operant method can create undesirable secondary and tertiary effect causing the spiral to go downward and as this obvious mental image would suggest, once it has reached a certain point there is a little chance of stopping it.
+Inversely, the wrong choice of operant method can create undesirable secondary and tertiary effects causing the spiral to go downward, and as this obvious mental image would suggest, once it has reached a certain point there is a little chance of stopping it.

-The earlier one is aware of how one training method is effecting the horse as whole, the greater the chance of using it to influencing the training for the better.
+The earlier one is aware of how one training method is affecting the horse as a whole, the greater the chance of using it to influence the training for the better.
 It is the making of this awareness a cornerstone of training that makes it classical or not.